Some kids are early finishers who complete activities way faster than the other children, and what they do is spot on for their developmental levels.

 - with activities that involve a lot of cleanup

-- with brand new activities or all children will be curious and will want to try them
+- with brand new materials or toys, as the other children will be curious and will want to try them

 - with activities that are noisy or cause the children to laugh or get excited

-- with learning activities that all the children should experience or the children who generally take longer to finish their work will never have an opportunity to try them
+- with learning activities that all the children should experience, resulting in some children never having an opportunity to try them

 Some activities that work…